Starting your own business can be very exciting, but the reality is that it can be very tough to get a new business off the ground.

-One of the first tasks will be to decide which business structure to trade under – sole trader, partnership, limited liability company, or LLP.
+One of the first tasks will be to decide which business structure to trade under.
+For most, new businesses this comes down to a choice between;

-The tax and legal obligations as owner of each structure varies.
-You can read more about the specifics of each option in our guide to business structures.
+You can read more about the specifics of each option in these guides;

 You should identify your key skills, and honestly work out what your weaknesses are.
 Don’t be afraid to ask your family or friends for their opinions.